 Ann Arbor City Council – Ward 5

 Charles "Chip" Smith is a senior planner in the Environmental Design and Planning Group of Wade Trim, a Detroit-based firm.
 He is running for his second term on the Ann Arbor City Council.
-On Aug.
-8 he faces David Silkworth in the Democratic primary.
+On Nov.
+7 he faces Ali Ramwali, who is running as an independent.
+Smith defeated David Silkworth in the Aug.
+8 Democratic primary, winning 52.52% of the vote.

 In his role on council, Smith serves on several advisory committees and commissions, including the Environmental Commission, Transportation Commission, the Medical Marijuana Ordinance Review Committee and the Liquor License Review Committee.

 Smith has sponsored or co-sponsored over three dozen resolutions, including ones that relate to pedestrian safety, prevailing wage requirements, the 1,4 dioxane plume and the 2016 Regional Transit Authority ballot proposal, among other issues.
 He voted in favor of the sale of development rights on the downtown Library Lot and in support of the city's deer management plan – though he recently co-sponsored a budget amendment to defund that program, and to shift those funds to climate action and pedestrian safety programs instead.
-(It drew criticism from Silkworth, who called it a "political maneuver."
-The proposal failed on a 3-8 vote.)
+(The proposal failed on a 3-8 vote.)

 Smith has stated that he supports sustainable funding for affordable housing and climate adaptation programs, as well as the need to address the city's housing shortage.
 He also supports improving roads to make them safe for all users.
 He has made pedestrian and bicycle safety a bedrock issue since initially running for council in 2013.